-These constructive elements create a significant architectural complex within Agrilia’s residential plan, while revealing aspects of the vernacular technology; the drystone building and the preparation of waterproofing mortars with the local volcanic materials.
-Both of these almost forgotten techniques are remarkable because they depict an intrinsic linkage with the use of raw materials and they constitute both tangible and intangible heritage, as well as experienced knowledge living in local memories.
+The pathway and the cisterns compile a significant architectural complex within Agrilia’s residential plan, while revealing aspects of the vernacular technology; the drystone building and the preparation of mortars with the local volcanic materials.
+Both of these almost forgotten techniques are remarkable since they depict an intrinsic linkage with the raw materials’ exploitation and they constitute both tangible and intangible heritage, as well as experienced knowledge living in local memories.

-The restoration works will be completed through the professional apprenticeship and the 12-day hands-on workshop, while the local community was engaged through days of open participation.
+The restoration works were completed through the professional apprenticeship and the 12-day hands-on workshop, while the local community was engaged through days of open participation.

 Professional apprenticeship for young technicians